ImageMagick/Usage-Markdown/convolve/index.md

 It also sparked major interest in the study and implementation of other forms of [Cellular Automation](http://en.wikipedia.org/wiki/Cellular_automaton), as a method of generating and studying large effects using very very simple rules at very small scales.
 Much like what really happens, but with grater complexity at the atomic level.

-So lets implement 'Life' using ImageMagick.
+So let's implement 'Life' using ImageMagick.

 First to make things easy we will make 'live' cells white, and 'dead' cells black.
 That way we are only counting 'white' pixels, surrounding each cell, in a 8 pixel neighbourhood.